Rewards

 Commit and push this YAML file to your repository, then observe your pipeline functioning on Azure DevOps.β―Β

 Automation conserves time and minimizes human mistakes.
-Every new commit will now effortlessly transition into Azure, ensuring your application remains current.β―Β
+Every new commit will now effortlessly transition into Azure, ensuring your application remains current within .NET Core Applications on Azure.β―Β

 Once you have successfully launched your .NET Core application in Azure, the next important step is to ensure that your app functions effectively, securely, and can scale to meet growing user demands.
 Post-deployment setup is important to improve performance, increase reliability, and maintain the security of your app.
 Here are some ways to optimize your application after deployment:β―β―Β